ashleyncasanova/project-test/README.md

 I wonder what the difference is between opening a notebook through vs code and opening it through the terminal.

 I am going to commit my new changes and see what happens.

+Everything was successfully comitted.

+Now I am going to try to import some tools into our notbook.

+importing pandas etc. was sucessful.

+I am going to commit new changes and deactivate the conda env.